nsacyber/Windows-Secure-Host-Baseline/Hardware/Dell/Updates.md

 # Dell updates

 This page documents published Dell updates related to fixing issues with Credential Guard, Device Guard, and Virtualization-based protection of code integrity (aka HVCI).
+You can:

+* **[View the CSV file on GitHub](./Updates.csv) which is easier to read than the table below and is searchable.**
+* Download the CSV file by clicking the **Raw** button available at the previous link, save the file to your local system, and then open the file in Excel.

 System device driver updates resolve compatibility issues with Virtualization-based protection of code integrity.